lunarway/github-ratelimit-exporter/README.md

 A docker image is also available on our Quay.io registry.

 ```
-docker run quay.io/lunarway/github-ratelimit-exporter --github.user octocat --github.access-token <access token for user>
+docker run quay.io/lunarway/github-ratelimit-exporter --github.user octocat=<access token for user>
 ```

 # Usage

-Provide a GitHub user name and access token to exporter limits based on that user.
+Provide a GitHub user name and access token to exporter limits based on that user (it is possible to provide multiple users).
 If you omit these fields the limits are based on unauthenticated requests.
 These are limited by the calling IP address.